Tesco's UK sales fall as consumers feel the pain

 European store groups are struggling as shoppers' disposable incomes are squeezed by rising prices, muted wages growth and government austerity measures, and as they worry the euro zone debt crisis will plunge the region back into recession.

-On Tuesday Metro, the world's No. 4 retailer, issued a profit warning, saying festive trading had started slowly.
+On Tuesday Metro (MEOG.DE), the world's No. 4 retailer, issued a profit warning, saying festive trading had started slowly.

 "We're all prepared for it (Christmas) and there's a lot to play for," Tesco's Clarke told reporters.